No recruiters want candidates to fail. They've invested too much in the assessment process.

 At some assessment centres you will be asked to give a presentation, usually to a mixed group of candidates and assessors.
 Here are a few ground rules:

 - A structure is helpful to prevent your mind from going blank and will help the audience keep track too.
-Use whatever form of notes you feel comfortable with, but never speak from a script
+Use whatever form of notes you feel comfortable with (if you are presenting virtually, you could stick these notes to your laptop screen) but never speak from a script

 - Don’t attempt to fit in too much information or your audience will switch off.
 Five minutes is only enough time to present four big ideas or messages